biblequiz/BibleQuiz.com/_pages/history/records.md

 ### Perfect Games at National Finals

-A perfect game indicates a team getting the highest possible score.
-This also means getting the highest possible number of quiz-outs.
+A perfect game indicates a team getting the highest possible score, which requires the highest possible number of quiz-outs.
 Before 2006 this number was three.
 From 2006 on, that number is four.
 For teams with only three quizzers, any match where all three quiz out, with no errors or fouls also counts as a perfect game, provided the unanswered questions are all 10s.

 | Year | Team                            | Games | Coach            |
 | ---: | ------------------------------- | ----: | ---------------- |